 Welcome to the first edition of The Dagger’s health and fitness column.
 I’m so excited to share my knowledge that I’ve learned over the past 6 years in my journey to become healthier.
 I began as a martial arts student in Taekwondo and Aikido in 2003.
 I followed that up with becoming a kickboxing instructor, and only continuing to pursue group fitness certifications of indoor cycling, water aerobics, and TRX.
 I’m an ACE Certified Personal Trainer and Group Fitness Instructor.
 But then I started creating a website called My Fitness Hub to give advice related to all areas of fitness, from diet, equipment, workouts, supplements, and more.
+If you want to take a pre-workout supplement, you can buy one pre-made or make one yourself, check the list here and find what you need to know about each approach.
 Most recently, I became a Russian Kettlebell Challenge Certified Instructor, of which I am the first in Bel Air.
+To implement some technology smart bmi scale can tweet your weight (with your permission, of course), but that isn’t really what makes them smart.
+The main reason to pick up a smart scale is that it can give you a clear picture of your health and fitness without making you do a lot of work.

 Our lives are already so busy.
 Time is the biggest factor in Americans’ struggle with the obesity epidemic.
 Sometimes there isn’t enough time to eat, let alone consider adding time to exercise.
 Consider the McDonald’s drive-thru completely wrapped around at breakfast, lunch, and dinner.
 Families struggle even more with the “T” word because of their children’s obligations that often fill up their nights after a long day at work.
 The result: our world is fat.
 Fat IS such a harsh word, but obesity, the technical term doesn’t seem to convey the severity of the situation.
 Weight is a struggle for so many.
 Constantly, there are advertisements for various fast food chains trying to help fill our bellies with lots of food, for little money, in what parents hope to be even less amount of time.
 Let’s think about life.
 Do you feel FIT?